 The Trafalgar Way

-Perhaps its single most important historical event connected with the road occured when ‘dispatches‘ from Nelson and the Battle of Trafalgar used the route in 1805 for speed to get the messages between The Admiralty in London, and scene of Battle.
+Perhaps its single most important historical event connected with the road occured when ‘dispatches‘ from Nelson and the Battle of Trafalgar used large portions of the route in 1805 for speed to get messages between The Admiralty in London and scene of Battle.
 Royal Navy Schooners could dock at Falmouth and then with 22 changes of horses, along the 271 mile trip, and an approx 37 hour journey time.
 Soon after the good news of victory in battle was shared, it was followed swiftly by the tragic news of Nelson’s passing.
 To mark the Bi-centenury in 2005, events were held and plaques were unveiled at the staging towns.
 In our case, at nearby Overton.
 This route has become know as the ‘Trafalgar Way’.

 As with so many aspects of life, The arrival of the motor car quickly undid centuries of travelling convention.
 Before, coaches would be catered for with regular stopping posts, (inns and hotels), as it was generally easy to estimate a days travel.
 The car soon slashed journey times and as their popularity grew the roads faced new demands.
 For a while it may have been a novelty, but the old roads weren’t always fit to accommodate the new mode of transport.

 By the time my parents were driving, they were by-passing the town centres but the photos of traffic jams from the period still show the mayhem!

 Changes west of Basingstoke